metio/reguloj/README.md

 Assertions.assertEquals(150, multiProductCart.prices().get(0).price())
 ```

-Getting a final price for our carts is exatly the same again.
+Getting a final price for our carts is exactly the same again.

 ## Integration